-The Boler School of Business's Master of Science in Accountancy prepares students for leadership roles and careers in professional accountancy and for licensure as Certified Public Accountants.
+The Boler College of Business's Master of Science in Accountancy prepares students for leadership roles and careers in professional accountancy and for licensure as Certified Public Accountants.
 The program's flexibility allows students to complete their advanced degree in as little as 12 months, depending on their specific needs.

 Why the MS in Accountancy?

-Among Ohio schools, the Boler School of Business consistently ranks near the top in pass rates on the Certified Public Accountant examination.
+Among Ohio schools, the Boler College of Business consistently ranks near the top in pass rates on the Certified Public Accountant examination.
 The Boler accountancy faculty members are top in their fields and push students to maintain the highest level of rigor in the classroom.

 The Master of Science in Accountancy is open to students with a variety of backgrounds who desire a concentrated plan of study to prepare for a career in accountancy Students interested in pursuing the MS in Accountancy will follow one of three course-sequence paths depending on their undergraduate coursework and degree.